growdigital/blocks-forestgarden/README.md

 A CAD block library of forest garden plants.

 * Label can be hidden for whole document by hiding the `Plant-Type label` layer, to reduce clutter
-* Each plant diameter has a plant abbreviation for ID
+* Big name is normally the common name

 ## Types

 Each type has its own dedicated file.

-* Trees
-* Shrubs
+The order is the same as in Martin Crawford’s book [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/), for which there’s a Forest Garden Spreadsheet [bit.ly/forest-garden-spreadsheet](https://bit.ly/forest-garden-spreadsheet)

+1. Canopy
-* Ground cover
+* Shrub
-* Perennial veg
+* Perennial
+* Annual
-* Climbers
+* Climber

-## Reference

-There is a Google Spreadhseet which lists names, abbreviations and sizes [bit.ly/forest-garden-cad-spreadsheet](http://bit.ly/forest-garden-cad-spreadsheet)

-Each type is on its own sheet.